ethereum/solidity-blog/EDITOR_README.md

+## 🚨 This repository has been archived.
+Please visit the new home for the Solidity website codebase at [`ethereum/solidity-website`](https://github.com/ethereum/solidity-website)

 # Blog Editor Instructions

 See the main README to see how to add a blog post to the `_posts` folder in the `master` branch before following the steps below.